goodwillpunning/hyperleaup/README.md

 or even incorporate it as a final step in an ETL pipeline, e.g. refresh data extract with latest CDC.

 ## Getting Started
+Install latest release from PyPI:
+`pip install hyperleaup`

-A list of usage examples is available in the `demo` folder of this repo as a [Databricks Notebook Archive (DBC)](demo/Hyperleaup-Demo.dbc).
+A list of usage examples is available in the `demo` folder of this repo as a [Databricks Notebook Archive (DBC)](demo/Hyperleaup-Demo.dbc) or IPython Notebook (demo/Hyperleaup-Demo.ipynb).

 ## Example usage
 The following code snippet creates a Tableau Hyper file from a Spark SQL statement and publishes it as a datasource to a Tableau Server.